The Social Media Ban: Staying informed

 If I already have an account, will I be kicked off?

-Even if you already have accounts, after the ban come into effect, anyone under 16 will not be allowed on certain social media platforms.
+Even if you already have accounts, after the ban comes into effect, anyone under 16 will not be allowed on certain social media platforms and your accounts will most likely be deactivated by the social media platform.

 What platforms are being banned?